 DS-11 – New Passport Application Form

-If you are applying for a new U.S. passport, you will be required to submit a DS-11 Form for New Passport.
-You can either fill this form out online and print out the completed form or, alternatively, print out the PDF version of the form and fill it out by hand.
+If you are applying for a new U.S. passport, you must submit a DS-11 Form for New Passport.
+You can either fill this form out online and print out the completed form.
+Or, alternatively, print out the PDF version of the form and fill it out by hand.
 If you do use the manual method, make sure you use black ink and fill out the form legibly.
-If your submission is difficult to read, it may cause errors in the final passport or be sent back and cause a delay in receiving it.
+If your submission is difficult to read, it may cause errors in the final passport or be sent back and result in a delay in receiving it.

 To ensure this is the right form for your submission, check to see that you meet one or more of the following criteria:

-- Your current passport was issued when you were younger than 16
+- the current passport was issued when you were younger than 16

-- Your name has changed since receiving your passport and you cannot prove that change with the necessary legal documents
+- a name has changed since receiving your passport and you cannot prove that change with the necessary legal documents

 Once you have verified your status and have the form ready to complete, you will notice there are some options at the beginning of the DS-11 Form for New Passport.
 These include indicating if you are requesting a passport book only, or a passport book and a passport card.